 7.2.
 Board Review and Termination of a Program Outside an Institution’s Mission.

 7.2.1.
-If the Board of Regents determines a Board of Trustees has approved a program that is outside the institution’s mission, the Board of Regents may call for review of that program.
+If the Board of Higher Education determines a Board of Trustees has approved a program that is outside the institution’s mission, the Board of Higher Education may call for review of that program.

 7.2.2.
 The Commissioner shall notify the institution’s President and Board of Trustees Chair in writing that the Board will review the program.